Enterprise Minds Awards (EMA) 2019, a true ‘Celebration of Diversity, Achievement & Spirit of Togetherness’!

 It was truly a night to remember for delivering on a promise full of chillaxation and networking.

 It has been another remarkable year for EMA Awards, which has gone from strength to strength in its mission to promote ‘diversity, achievement and spirit of togetherness’ by recognising hard work, perseverance and success among the diverse social and economic movers and shakers in the society, wherever they come from.
-Overall the event was a resounding success, with many guests commenting that it was yet again, the best awards event they`ve ever been.
+Overall the event was a resounding success, with many guests commenting that it was yet again, the best awards event they have been to.
 An event that demonstrates class and professionalism!

 We were pleased to welcome among our distinguished guests were Cllr Victor Okereke Eni, Worshipful Mayor of Elstree & Borehamwood and his wife Martin, past South Bermondsey Councillor and Mayor of Southwark Mr Paul Kyriacou, His Excellency Abdul Rimdap, Former Nigerian Ambassador to Germany and his wife, UN Ambassador/Special Envoy Orville Thomas, Cllr Joy Laguda MBE and her husband Dr. Shoaib Ibikunle Laguda in recognition of their exemplary Black Leadership qualities beyond ethnic and racial divides.